 How something is organized visually and how well it’s perceived is primarily informed by psychology and how our brains interpret what we see.
 To learn more about this, read The Psychology of Design: Why Your Business Must Understand How Design Influences Customer Behavior.

 Want to be like those twelve impressive, spotlight-stealing brands?

 You need a practical, attractive design.

-When consumers are faced with deciding between a wide array of choices – all things with similar features or benefits – they go with the one that they either recognize or the one that has a more pleasing design.
+When consumers are faced with deciding between a wide array of choices – all things with similar features or benefits – they go with the one they either recognize or the one with a more pleasing design.

 Smashing Magazine’s Steven Bradley explained it well:

 Human beings have an attractiveness bias; we perceive beautiful things as being better, regardless of whether they actually are better.
 All else being equal, we prefer beautiful things, and we believe beautiful things function better.
 As in nature, function can follow form.